Debashis26/Training/git-topic.md

 # Git

 [**What is git ?**](https://git-scm.com/)
-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open-source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 [ **Version control** ](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
-Version control is a system that records changes to a file or set of files over time so that we can recall specific versions latter.
+Version control is a system that records changes to a file or set of files over time so that we can recall specific versions later.

 _Local Version Control system_
- Copy files to an another directory is the easyest way to do version controlling, but it can also error prone.
+ Copy files to another directory is the easiest way to do version control, but it can also be error-prone.
- To deal with thiss issue, programmers long ago developed local VCSs that had a simpple database that kept all the changes happens with the file under version control system.
+ To deal with this issue, programmers long ago developed local VCSs that had a simple database that kept all the changes happening with the file under a version control system.

 _Centralized Version Control System_

-The next major issue that people encounter is that, they need to collaborate with developers on other syatem.
-To deal with this problem _Centralized Verson control (CVCSs)_ is interduced.
+The next major issue that people encounter is that they need to collaborate with developers on other systems.
+To deal with this problem _Centralized Version control (CVCSs)_ is introduced.

-The system have a single server that contains all the versioned files, and a number of clients that check out files from that central place.
+The system has a single server that contains all the versioned files, and a number of clients that check out files from that central place.
 For many years, this has been the standard for version control.
 This setup also has some serious downsides.
 The most obvious is the single point of failure.
 If that server goes down, then during this time nobody can collaborate at all or save versioned changes to anything they’re working on.

 _Distributed Version Control Systems_

-This is where Distributed Version Control Systems (DVCSs) step in.In a DVCS (such as Git, Mercurial, Bazaar or Darcs), clients don’t just check out the latest snapshot of the files; rather, they fully mirror the repository, including its full history.
+This is where Distributed Version Control Systems (DVCSs) step in.
+In a DVCS (such as Git, Mercurial, Bazaar or Darcs), clients don’t just check out the latest snapshot of the files; rather, they fully mirror the repository, including its full history.
-Thus, if any server dies, and these systems were collaborating via that server, any of the client repositories can be copied back up to the server to restore it.
+Thus, if any server dies, and these systems are collaborating via that server, any of the client repositories can be copied back up to the server to restore it.
 Every clone is really a full backup of all the data.